Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 “I mean… very snug.”

 Drew chuckled.
-Honestly, the sportswear she’d been wearing before was more form-hugging, but of course the suit’s gentle positive pressure---a far cry from the crushing force of an EV-MASS but still plenty enough to counter even hard vacuum---would make it feel really quite revealing.
+Honestly, the sportswear she’d been wearing before was more form-hugging, but of course the suit’s gentle positive pressure - a far cry from the crushing force of an EV-MASS but still plenty enough to counter even hard vacuum - would make it feel really quite revealing.

 “I promise, it just *feels* snug,” he said.
 “From out here, you’re well protected.
 Any pinching or tightness?” he asked.